 The site will be ready for the implant only after an adequate and strong bone is present.
 During the appointment for placement of the dental implant, a titanium post will be placed into the jawbone with special dental instruments.
 A healing cap will also be placed over the implant and the gum stitched up for the healing process to begin.

-After the healing period is completed the dental implant is examined to determine whether it has successfully integrated into the surrounding bone.
-At this time, the prosthodontist will connect a prosthetic component to the dental implant which is known as an abutment.
+After the healing period is completed, the Calgary dental implant surgeons are examined to determine whether it has successfully integrated into the surrounding bone.
+At this time, the prosthodontist will connect a prosthetic component to the dental implant known as an abutment.
 It will serve to hold the replacement tooth or a crown.
 The dentist in Calgary will take an impression of the abutment in the mouth to have an implant crown custom-made to fit.
 It will either be cemented or secured with a screw to the abutment.

 The cost of a single dental implant will vary according to the region and the professional performing the procedure.
 Conservatively the cost can be estimated at around $ 3000-$ 4500.
 The estimate provided is for the entire procedure of the implant.